Fincer/network_namespaces/README.md

-# Set network namespaces automatically
+# Use network namespaces for Linux desktop & shell applications

-This repository is intended to ease use of isolated network namespaces with Linux desktop and shell applications.
-The repository offers several scripts and files which
+Ease use of isolated network namespaces with Linux desktop and shell applications.
+This repository offers several scripts and files which

 - automate network namespace creation for you